 Once this has all been accomplished, the court will conduct a hearing to consider all evidence (including a post-placement report, if required) to determine whether the proposed adoption is in the best interest of the adoptee; if so, the court will enter an adoption decree.

-If you are considering an adoption, please give us a call and schedule a consultation so that we may discuss the joyous process of expanding your family.
+If you are considering an adoption, please give me a call and schedule a consultation so that I may discuss the joyous process of expanding your family.